 The ideal Merle French Bulldog is bred to the AKC French Bulldog standard with sturdy bone structure and a typical frenchie head and expression.

 PERSONALITY AND TEMPERMENT

 Grooming is relatively simple.
 Since they have short hair they do not require regular brushing.
 You may bathe your Frenchie puppy less frequently if you wipe your dog’s coat regularly with a damp cloth.
-Your puppy’s nails should be clipped regularly, approximately every two weeks.
+Your puppy’s nails should be clipped regularly, at least once a month.
 Additionally, you should brush your dog’s teeth on a regular basis to avoid tooth decay.